qthequartermasterman/fallout-houston-campaign/docs/Background/factions/spaceportsurvivors.md

     - Space Ambitions: The Spaceport Survivors are preparing for a historic manned rocket launch, the first of its kind since the Great War, as they aim to continue humanity's space exploration legacy.
 - **Notable Figures:**
-    - Director Catherine "Starborn" Caldwell: The visionary leader of the Spaceport Survivors, driven by the mission to revive space exploration.
+    - Director Catherine "Stardust" Caldwell: The visionary leader of the Spaceport Survivors, driven by the mission to revive space exploration.
-    - Agent Victor "Stardust" Caldwell: A mysterious figure with ties to the Enclave, who is involved in secret machinations.
 - **Conflict:** The Spaceport Survivors are focused on their mission, but they are not immune to the intrigues and hidden agendas within the wasteland, particularly from the Enclave.
 - **Goals for Spaceport**: